paynl/woocommerce-plugin/readme.txt

 8. One platform for all payments.

 == Changelog ==
+= 3.18.4 =
+Updated iDEAL in3 logo
+Added support for chargebacks
+Fixed an address issue with PostNL
 = 3.18.3 =
 Updated translations
 Updated default value for payment screen language